 So as you drive on highway 1 near Tunitas Creek Beach, I hope you too enjoy the view created by our dynamic planet and protected by POST.

-Earlier this fall, POST protected 58 acres at Tunitas Creek Beach.
-We are now working closely with San Mateo County Parks to open this beach to public access within the next three years.
+In late 2017, POST protected 58 acres at Tunitas Creek Beach.
+We are now working closely with San Mateo County Parks and the local community to open this beach to public access within the next few years.
 Find the full story here.